fix ave/histo command

-fix ID group-ID ave/histo Nevery Nrepeat Nfreq lo hi Nbin value1 value2 ... keyword args ...
+fix ID group-ID style Nevery Nrepeat Nfreq lo hi Nbin value1 value2 ... keyword args ...

 mode arg = scalar or vector scalar = all input values are scalars vector = all input values are vectors file arg = filename filename = name of file to output histogram(s) to ave args = one or running or window one = output a new average value every Nfreq steps running = output cumulative average of all previous Nfreq steps window M = output average of M most recent Nfreq steps start args = Nstart Nstart = start averaging on this timestep beyond arg = ignore or end or extra ignore = ignore values outside histogram lo/hi bounds end = count values outside histogram lo/hi bounds in end bins extra = create 2 extra bins for value outside histogram lo/hi bounds overwrite arg = none = overwrite output file with only latest output title1 arg = string string = text to print as 1st line of output file title2 arg = string string = text to print as 2nd line of output file title3 arg = string string = text to print as 3rd line of output file, only for vector mode

-Use one or more values as inputs every few timesteps, histogram them, and average the histogram over longer timescales.
+Use one or more values as inputs every few timesteps to create a single histogram.
+The histogram can then be averaged over longer timescales.
 The resulting histogram can be used by other output commands, and can also be written to a file.
+The fix ave/histo/weight command has identical syntax to fix ave/histo, except that exactly two values must be specified.
+See details below.

 The group specified with this command is ignored for global and local input values.
 For per-atom input values, only atoms in the group contribute to the histogram.
 Note that regardless of the specified group, specified values may represent calculations performed by computes and fixes which store their own “group” definition.